cakephp/docs/en/appendices/3-0-migration-guide.rst

 AuthComponent
 -------------

+- ``Blowfish`` is now the default password hasher used by authenticate classes.
+  If you want to continue using SHA1 hashing used in 2.x use ``'passwordHasher' => 'Simple'`` in your authenticator configuration.
 - ``BaseAuthenticate::_password()`` has been removed.
 Use a ``PasswordHasher`` class instead.
 - ``BlowfishAuthenticate`` class has been removed.
 Just use ``FormAuthenticate``